angeloxx/cert-manager-essendi-xc-issuer/README.md

     value: cloudnatives@bigcorp.ch
 ```

-You have also to define the secret containing the credentials used to authenticate with the Essendi XC API.
+You have also to define the secret containing the credentials used to authenticate with the essendi xc API.
 The secret must be in the same namespace as the cert-manager controller:

 ```yaml
 apiVersion: v1